xelatihy/yocto-gl/docs/yocto_gl.md

-The library provides a low  level interface that is a direct C++ translation of the glTF schemas and should be used if one wants complete control over the fromat or an application wants to have their own scene code added.
+The library provides a low  level interface that is a direct C++ translation of the glTF schemas and should be used if one wants complete control over the format or an application wants to have their own scene code added.
 A higher-level interface is provided by the scene or by `yocto_gltf.h`.